 Florida Health in Flagler Thanks Nurses During National Nurses Week

-“The Department of Health-Flagler is fortunate to have an excellent and experienced team of public health nurses who provide valuable service to Flagler County residents every day,” says Bob Snyder, County Health Officer.
+“Our health department is fortunate to have an outstanding team of public health nurses who everyday provide valuable service to Flagler County residents,” says Bob Snyder, County Health Officer.
 “Under the leadership of our nursing director Bonnie Welter, they take great pride in their work and demonstrate care and compassion in promoting better health and prevention.
 I am proud to be associated with them and ask everyone to join me in thanking all nurses practicing in Flagler County.”

-Nursing is a diverse field, and public health nurses can work in many different settings.
+Nursing is a diverse field, and public health nurses work in many different settings.
 They work in clinics to provide immunizations, conduct testing for diseases and infections, help people manage chronic conditions like diabetes and asthma and inspire patients to lead healthier lives.
-According to Snyder, the Flagler DOH nursing staff is focused on, to a large extent, women’s health and prenatal services, immunizations for children and adults, communicable disease monitoring and coordination of school health services.
+According to Snyder, the Flagler DOH nursing staff is focused on, to a large extent, women’s health and prenatal services; immunizations for children and adults; communicable disease monitoring, treatment and case management; and coordination of school health services.

 About the Florida Department of Health

 The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.

 For information about the local health department, go to flagler.floridahealth.gov, call 386-437-7350, or visit us at 301 Dr. Carter Blvd. in Bunnell.